 The beginnings of The Vindicator and its history is wrapped up in two families, the Maag family and the Brown family.
 William O. Brown often seems to be left out of the histories I’ve seen of The Vindicator, I think, because he was never one of the publishers.
 But he was the key link of the passage of Vindicator ownership and leadership from the Maag to Brown families.

 He was the grandson of Nathaniel E. Brown, a founder of the Brown-Bonnell Iron Works in Youngstown.
 Brown himself was born in Portsmouth, Ohio March 29, 1876 and moved with his family to Youngstown in 1878.
 The family lived in Brown’s grandfather’s home.
-He graduated from Rayen High School in 1897 and worked with the Ohio Steel Company.
+He graduated from the Rayen School in 1897 and worked with the Ohio Steel Company.
 He began working at The Vindicator in 1902 and on September 9, 1903, married the daughter of the publisher, William F. Maag, Sr., Alma M. Maag.
 Brown’s marriage formed the link in this publishing dynasty.

 William O. Brown started his work at The Vindicator in the advertising department.
 While working in advertising he worked tirelessly with large advertising accounts including General Motors and established the paper’s reputation with advertisers.
 At one point, he was called “Ohio’s Amon Carter.”
 Amon Carter was a famous Texas publisher.
 During World War I he served as a captain and ordinance officer in the National Guard.